 Beat 'Em Up

 - Bayonetta does this with the Four Cardinal Virtues (similar to the Seven Heavenly Virtues...but as angelic monsters), although one of them has a few enemies before the boss fight.
+This trend carries over to its sequel.

 - This often features on final stages in Devil May Cry.